Lartu/ldpl/CONTRIBUTING.md

 ### What do I need to know to contribute to LDPL?

-Please take a moment to familiarize yourself with the [Dragon Tamers Code](/CODE_OF_CONDUCT) (LDPL's code of conduct, you are expected and required to behave by this code) and the [LDPL reference](https://docs.ldpl-lang.org/) (not really a *must* per se, but that's where all the language is documented).
+Please take a moment to familiarize yourself with the [Code Of Conduct](/CODE_OF_CONDUCT) (you are expected and required to behave by this code) and the [LDPL reference](https://docs.ldpl-lang.org/) (not really a *must* per se, but that's where all the language is documented).

 C++ knowledge is a must if you want to contribute to the compiler code, and LDPL knowledge is a must if you want to write examples or LDPL software.
 Drawing is not really a must if you want to submit a drawing, but you may get better results if you know how to draw.
 We'll love your art anyway, though.